 skip to content

-Ask yourself the questions in the Depositor's Checklist below as you plan to deposit, and take action to deposit, your dataset in Apollo, the University of Cambridge repository.
-By following the guidance provided you will enhance the quality of your dataset and ensure that you follow any ethical or legal obligations when you upload your dataset for inclusion in Apollo.
-Your dataset will be easy to find, understand and reuse, minimising risks that your data will be misunderstood by others and increasing the likelihood that it will be cited.
+Ask yourself the questions in the Depositor's Checklist below as you plan to deposit your research data, and take action to deposit your files in Apollo, the University of Cambridge repository.
+By following the guidance provided you will enhance the quality of your research data deposit and ensure that you follow any ethical or legal obligations when you upload your files for inclusion in Apollo.
+Your research data will be easy to find, understand and reuse, minimising risks that your work will be misunderstood by others and increasing the likelihood that it will be cited.
 You will improve the reproducibility of your research (if relevant to your field) and, more broadly, demonstrate transparency: these are critical contributors to your research integrity.

-After you have deposited your dataset in its final form, we will check your metadata and files (information on our review process).
-We will contact you if there are any problems with your dataset, its metadata and documentation.
-There are unlikely to be any problems if you adhere to the Depositor’s Checklist, and the process of publishing your dataset in Apollo will be smoother and faster.
+After you have deposited your files in its final form, we will check your metadata and files (information on our review process).
+We will contact you if there are any problems with your files, its metadata and documentation.
+There are unlikely to be any problems if you adhere to the Depositor’s Checklist, and the process of publishing your files in Apollo will be smoother and faster.

 How to use the Depositor’s Checklist